 Good enough for most people

 Whether you're building a new Eero mesh or expand an old one, the base Eero will be a great fit with enough speed for most.

 You have a lot of devices that need more speed

-The Eero Pro keeps things fast even with a lot of devices thanks to a tri-band connection and great software.
-It's also compatible with other Eero routers.
+Eero Pro keeps speeds high even with a mesh thanks to a tri-band setup, and can even be expanded with any other Eero you can get.

 We may earn a commission for purchases using our links.
 Learn more.